youssefMouslih/todoList/README.md

 ## Tech Stack

 - **Frontend:**
-  - React
+  - React for UI components
   - Axios for API calls
   - CSS for styling
+  - Environment variables for configuration
+  - Netlify for deployment

 - **Backend:**
-  - Express.js
+  - Express.js server
-  - SQLite (better-sqlite3)
+  - SQLite (better-sqlite3) for data persistence
   - CORS for cross-origin requests
+  - Environment variables for configuration
+  - Heroku for deployment

 ## Getting Started

+You can run this application either locally or using Docker.

+### Local Development

 1. Clone the repository
 2. Install dependencies: